Arturo-K/kisima-GeoAI-agent/readme.md

 ## Contributing

-This is a portfolio/demo project.
+This is a public and open-source file with the *Apache 2.0* license.
 Feel free to fork and adapt for your needs!

-## License

-Apache License - feel free to use this for your portfolio or projects.

 ## Learning Resources